ontoinsights/deep_narrative_analysis/README.md

 * "ontologies" with the files from the _ontologies_ directory
 * "domain-specific" with the files from the _ontologies/domain-specific_ subdirectory

-In addition to downloading the spaCy library (which is addressed in requirements.txt), spaCy's transformer language model also needs to be installed.
-This is accomplished by executing "python3 -m spacy download en_core_web_trf".
+In addition to downloading the spaCy and NLTK libraries (which are addressed in requirements.txt), spaCy's transformer language model and NLTK data also need to be installed.
+The former is accomplished by executing "python3 -m spacy download en_core_web_trf".
+And, the latter is installed by starting a Python session and executing:

+import nltk
+nltk.download()

+The download instruction opens a window showing the NLTK Data Collections.
+Select "all" and then press the "Download" button in the lower left corner.

 These environment variables need to be set for the DNA application: